Current positions available:

 How to apply:

 First read the description and fill out the application questions.
-Email us with a resume and 3 professional references.
-If we think you’d be a good fit for our operation we will contact you via email to set up a phone call and then an in person interview.
+Email with a resume and 3 professional references.
+If I think you’d be a good fit for our operation I will contact you via email to set up a phone call and then an in person interview.

 We market our goods through our 100+ member CSA program, the local Serenbe restaurants, restaurants in Atlanta, and our own Serenbe Farmers Market.